gemesa/stm32-rf-scanner/README.md

-# Wi-Fi scanner
+# 2.4GHz RF scanner

-This project contains the source code of an nRF24L01+ and Blue Pill (STM32F103C8T6) based Wi-Fi scanner.
+This project contains the source code of an nRF24L01+ and Blue Pill (STM32F103C8T6) based RF scanner.
 The Blue Pill scans frequencies from 2.400GHz to 2.525GHz (1MHz resolution) with nRF24L01+ and plots the activity on each frequency through UART.

 This is what the UART output looks like (explained below):